jackiehjm/stx-docs/doc/source/dist_cloud/distributed-upgrade-orchestration-process-using-the-cli.rst

 #.
 Review the upgrade status for the subclouds.

-    After the SystemController upgrade is completed, wait for 10 minutes for the **load\_sync\_status** of all subclouds to be updated.
+    After the System Controller upgrade is completed, wait for 10 minutes for the **load\_sync\_status** of all subclouds to be updated.

     To identify which subclouds are upgrade-current \(in-sync\), use the